Syntax (linguistics)

 The term “syntax” refers to the rules regarding the arrangement of words and phrases in order to create a well-formed sentence in a particular language.
 The study of syntax is a category within the social-science field of linguistics that includes the study of the grammatical and structural rules and principles that apply to any given language.
 Modern scholars of syntax attempt to describe the structure and makeup of a particular language as well as understand, study, and outline the general rules common across languages, especially those with common roots.

-The study of syntax is not simply a review of rules of grammar.
+The study of syntax is not simply a review of the rules of grammar.
 Understanding syntax helps linguists understand more about how people acquire and use language.
 Thus, understanding syntax helps researchers in a variety of linguistic fields of study, including semantics, the study of meaning; language acquisition, the study of how people learn language; conversation analysis, the study of conversation; discourse analysis, the study of various types of written or spoken language; morphology, the study of the structure of words; and pragmatics, the study of how language is used in social interactions.

 Background